Complimentary Colours Schemes Create Brilliant Contrast and Instant Attraction to Your Artwork.

 You will see a vitality in your work that perhaps had been missing previously.

-To have a look at some examples and see how the colours appear slightly different depending on where they are placed, go to this other informative colour site and click on the design and art button.
+and click on the design and art button.
 This site gives easy to understand information and some great examples of colour reactions.
 You will find it very interesting if you have never formally learnt about colour.

 Continue discovering how you can use basic colour theories to enhance your craft work.
-Go from Complimentary Colours back to Colour Combinations and you will find more pages and ideas.
+Go from

 I encourage you to explore colour.